-In short, The average size of a living room is three hundred and forty square feet (340 sqft).
+The average size of a living room is three hundred and forty square feet (340 sqft).
+The average dimensions of a living room are 16 x 20 feet.
 A living room usually takes up about 15% of the space in a small home, but only 8% percent of the space in a large home.

 Most people want a big home.
 But with big homes come big rooms that must be furnished.
 One big room that is the priority when it comes to furnishing is the living room.
 Knowing how much furniture to buy is important both to the aesthetics of the room and your budget.